migamic/PixInWav2/README.md

 ## License

 **NOTICE**: This software is available for use free of charge for academic research use only.
 Commercial users, for profit companies or consultants, and non-profit institutions not qualifying as *academic research* must contact `jaume.ros.alonso@estudiantat.upc.edu` AND `geleta@berkeley.edu` for a separate license.
+THIS SOFTWARE AND/OR DATA WAS DEPOSITED IN THE BAIR OPEN RESEARCH COMMONS REPOSITORY ON 03/21/2023.